 Recentish journal publications

-- (to appear) Michael Becker and Maria Gouskova (NYU) Source-oriented generalizations as grammar inference in Russian vowel deletion.
-Linguistic Inquiry 47:3.
+- Michael Becker and Maria Gouskova (2016) Source-oriented generalizations as grammar inference in Russian vowel deletion.
+Linguistic Inquiry 47:3, pp. 391–425.

 - Maria Gouskova and Michael Becker (2013) Nonce words show that Russian yer alternations are governed by the grammar.
 NLLT 31:3, pp. 735–765.

 - Michael Becker, Andrew Nevins, and Jonathan Levine (2012) Asymmetries in generalizing alternations to and from initial syllables.
 Language 88:2, pp. 231–268.